gaarangoa/pbmf/README.md

 ![alt text](./track.gif) Under the hood, the PBMF searches for a biomarker that maximizes the benefit under treatment of interest while at the same time minimizes the effect of the control treatment.

 ## Quick tour
-The PBMF is run as follows:
+The PBMF runs as follows:

 ```python